VPatel0205/VedBookStore/VedBookStore/README.txt

 1617
 Added Index.cshtml to product in Admin area and created new product.js and added link to navigation and run the project to check for any errors

+2023-11-27
+1840
+Cloned Repository, Started Section - 3

+1842
+Added upsert view in Product , in admin area ,added code in it from provided file on blackboard

+1846
+uncommented upsert post method in productcontroller

+1848
+modified foreignkey of CoverTypeId  and ran migration 20231127231510_modifyCoverTypeId.cs and updated database

+1853
+test application, ran as expected, clicked continue, Add new product is there. section -3 completed

+1903
+Started Part-4 , Added httppost method and delete method in productcontroller

+1905
+Added IUnitOfWork in Homecontroller.cs in customer view